Do something you’ve never done before.

 Such is the adventurous and downright daredevil spirit that can be witnessed in the online classroom, a world that also has brought along a few surprises for Neck herself.

 This semester marks the first time that Neck has taught a course completely online.
 She admits that online teaching wasn’t something she sought out.
 “I feel like I am a very experiential teacher with a lot of activities,” she says.
 “I thought that would be difficult to do online.”

-Serving as an introduction to entrepreneurship and beginning right after spring break, her online course emphasizes the entrepreneurial mindset and opportunity creation.
+Serving as an introduction to entrepreneurship and beginning right after spring break, her online course offerings emphasize the entrepreneurial mindset and opportunity creation.
 It originally was set to take place on Babson’s Boston campus, but while Neck misses being in the same physical space as her students, she has found that many of her concerns about online teaching have proven unfounded.
 “I have been able to create more interaction than I thought I could,” she says.
 “It has convinced me that we can create community in an online environment.”

 To create that community with a virtual room of students she has never taught before, Neck has thought hard about her approach in the classroom.
 One of her assignments asked students to wear a shirt with an entrepreneurial slogan written on it.
 The exercise helped students to open up a bit to each other.
 “Think like a proton and be positive,” read one student shirt.
 “Everything started as nothing,” read another.
 Neck wore a shirt that proclaimed, “Create the future.”

 Every day, Neck sends students what she calls a “mindset vitamin,” a reflection meant to provoke them to think entrepreneurially.
 Sent via WhatsApp, these vitamins are usually in the form of a question: What song is your anthem?
 What is your superpower, and how does that superpower make you more entrepreneurial?
 Are you writing your own life’s story or is someone writing it for you?